iamproperty/iamproperty.github.io/src/components/Accordion/README.md

 ### Class modifiers

 - Adding a class of **.accordion--keep-open** to the accordion will stop the items from closing when another one is opened.
+- Adding a class of **.accordion--straight** to the accordion will remove the slight indentation of the accordion.

 ### Accordion item Properties